 In any toxic interaction, you can’t control the toxic person’s behavior.
 What you can control is your response to their toxicity.
 As the saying goes: It takes two to quarrel.
 Your responses to toxic behavior should communicate:

 Ideally, you should ignore everything the toxic person says.
 Let it roll off you like water.
 The next best thing is to give brief, unemotional responses.
 For example, if your over-interfering parent asks:

 As an adult, you’re not obligated to give them details.
 You don’t have to explain anything.
 This will require some practice if you’ve never made decisions for yourself.

 What you absolutely shouldn’t do is get angry or get into an argument.
 This gives them the satisfaction that they can push your buttons and control you.

 2. It’s okay if they don’t like your decisions

-If you’ve grown up in a toxic family, you might feel you always have to please your parents.
+If you’ve grown up in a toxic family, you might feel you must always please your parents.
 You walk on eggshells, fearing the scorn of your toxic parents.
 It’s time you took ownership of your decisions.
 If they don’t like them, it’s okay.